 - Open the Watch app on the paired iPhone.

-- From the My Watch tab, tap Dock.
+- Tap Dock from the My Watch tab.

 - Under DOCK ORDERING, choose Favorites.

 - Next, tap Edit to add apps to FAVORITES.

 You can also add, remove, or rearrange apps in the Apple Watch Dock; just follow this guide to know-how.

 Whether for work, workouts, driving, or more, you can customize the watch face to match your workflow; from adding/removing complications to changing colors, there’s a lot you can do.

 You can also set portrait photos as watch faces or schedule to change the Apple Watch face according to time and location or even share watch faces with family and friends.

 5. Enable or disable the Always On display on the Apple Watch